Pre-reading questions:

 - What other foods do you know of that may contain added or free sugar?

-- Do you agree that people should cut back on their sugar consumption?
+- Do you agree that people should cut their daily added sugar intake?